 Why I Do, What I Do

 I especially enjoy providing care to Black women because in the words of Issa Rae, “I am rooting for everybody Black.”
 As a Black woman, I have experienced racism at the systemic and interpersonal levels.
 I have also experienced and witnessed colorism, internalized oppression and microaggressions.
 Many of these encounters happened at school and work.
 Because of my experiences, I am very passionate about helping folx navigate white supremacy culture in professional and educational spaces.

-Black people receive a unique form of oppression and discrimination in this country.
-Anti-Black racism is a pervasive force in our society.
-It invades systems, communities and families.
+Black people receive a unique form of racism, oppression and discrimination in this country.
+Anti-Black racism is a pervasive force in our society that invades systems, communities and families.
 It produces division, pain and generational trauma.
-As a community, Black people pride ourselves on our resilience and grit.
+As a community, Black women pride ourselves on our resilience and grit.
 However, this standard of strength has caused stigma, burnout and silence.
 We deserve more.
 We deserve to be whole, healed and well.

 My clinical approach is dependent on the client’s individual needs.
 I approach wellness in a holistic fashion.
 It’s really about connecting the body, mind and spirit for me so mindfulness is a key part of my practice.
 I consider myself as an empowerment-based, affirmation-based and solution-based therapist.
 Generally, I incorporate Cognitive Behavioral Therapy (CBT), Drama Therapy and Narrative Therapy in my work.
 I also provide homework to ensure client’s continue working on their growth even after our session.